-We envision a University of Georgia that honors the identities, perspectives, and worldviews of our community in a way that advances social justice and an institutional way of being that models inclusiveness for all students, faculty, and staff.
+We envision a University of Georgia that honors the identities, perspectives, and worldviews of our community in a way that advances social awareness and an institutional way of being that models inclusiveness for all students, faculty, and staff.

 We will achieve this by: